Normal Blood Sugar Levels Chart by Age: Simple Guide for Seniors

 Diet tips for stable glucose

-You can often manage blood glucose through proper nutrition.
-Focus on foods rich in fiber, vitamins, and minerals: whole grains, dark leafy vegetables, beans, berries, and fish high in Omega-3 fatty acids.
-The plate method offers a straightforward approach: fill half your plate with non-starchy vegetables, one quarter with lean protein, and one quarter with healthy carbohydrates.
+Focus on foods rich in fiber, vitamins, and minerals: whole grains, dark leafy vegetables, beans, berries, and fish high in omega-3 fatty acids.
+The plate method is straightforward: fill half your plate with non-starchy vegetables, one quarter with lean protein, and one quarter with healthy carbohydrates.
 Eating smaller, consistent meals helps prevent dangerous spikes or drops in blood sugar.

 Exercise recommendations for seniors

 Physical activity improves insulin sensitivity and lowers blood sugar levels.
-You should aim for 150 minutes of moderate activity weekly.
+Aim for 150 minutes of moderate activity weekly.
 Low-impact options work well for seniors:

 - Walking (improves circulation)